vlad-kozlov/Fabric-KQL-Database-in-a-Day-Lab1/README.md

     | summarize min(Timestamp), max(Timestamp)
     ```

-Azure Data Explorer provides a set of system data types that define all the types of data that can be stored.
+KQL Database provides a set of system data types that define all the types of data that can be stored.

 Some data types for example are: `string`, `int`, `decimal`, `GUID`, `bool`, `datetime`.